Peri-implantitis: Probing

 Bleeding on probing is considered normal whilst tissues are healing shortly after implant placement, however, if bleeding is present months or years after placement, inflammation should be suspected.
 Other features which may be present whilst probing include pus, the presence of a pocket around the implant and/or recession of the gums.
 The dental professional may also notice swelling and redness of the gums, the latter of which is termed erythema.

-During probing, it is important to note that the pocket depth around an implant is typically greater than around natural teeth.
+During probing, the pocket depth around an implant is typically greater than around natural teeth.
 Also, the value for the pocket depth around an implant is variable in health, therefore, diagnosis of a pocket is reliant on a change in pocket depth when comparing measurements from different appointments.
 For this reason, a Basic Periodontal Examination (BPE) is not appropriate, and a 4 or 6 point pocket chart is instead recommended.

 Below is a summary table of signs and symptoms associated with peri-implantitis.